 The next phase requires to develop explosive power:

 - Jump from a normal fighting guard position (read Lesson 5.2) to the specific stance you are training

 - Try to arrive precisely in the stance, without adjusting anything (no vibrations, corrections, unbalance, etc.)

-- Use your breath correctly, when you open or go down, breathe out, when you close or go up, breathe in (use the warrior’s breath, read Meditation method 4)
+- Use your breath correctly, when you open or go down, breathe out, when you close or go up, breathe in (use the warrior’s breathing, read Breathe Yoga: the warrior’s breathing)

 - If the stance is not symmetric (like Ma Bu), jump on the position to the left, return to the initial one with a jump and with another jump execute it to the right (repeat the cycle)

-- Each session can be of 5-10 minutes (mixing various stances or focusing on each one)
+- Each session can be of 5-10 minutes (mixing various stances or executing one by one)

-- If the stance allows it you can also add single or multiple punches to insert a variation (read Same exercises, different execution)
+- If the stance allows it, you can also add single or multiple punches (just to insert a training variation but only if this does not damage the quality of our stances read Same exercises, different execution)

-A note by Master Kongling – Normally it is very hard to be able to move a Shaolin monk when he is rooted in a fundamental fighting stance (eg. Ma Bu) and for a not practitioner is almost impossible: this is the type of standing stamina you should search for.
+A note by Master Kongling – Especially in the past it was very hard to be able to move a Shaolin monk when he was rooted in a fundamental fighting stance (eg. Ma Bu) and for a not practitioner is was almost impossible (read Ancient Shaolin monks vs modern ones).
+This is the type of standing stamina you should search for.